-County Line Vista is located right along the Somerset-Bedford county line in the Gallitzin State Forest.
+County Line Vista is a beautiful scenic overlook along the Somerset-Bedford county line in the Gallitzin State Forest.

-This 1/2 mile hike (one-way) starts in Somerset County and ends up in Bedford County, where you have a sweeping 180-degree view of Blair and Bedford counties.
+The 1/2 mile hike (one-way) to County Line Vista starts in Somerset County near Buffalo Run Road, and ends up in Bedford County, where you have a sweeping 180-degree view of the surrounding countryside.

 Getting There